vsund/latex-tuda-ci/README.md

 This image is based on [`blang/latex:ctanbasic`](https://github.com/blang/latex-docker/blob/master/Dockerfile.basic).

 Please also note that this image works for what I tried to do.
-Feel free to fork adapt, and clean up :)
+Feel free to fork, adapt, and clean up :)

 ## Usage